patrickrafter1/Gulf-Tehuan-14C-Box-Model/README.md

     python src/model.py
     ```

+    Note that this will take a minute or two the first time the code is run.
+After that, each simulation should take only a few seconds (depending on the length of the experiment).
 An overview figure will be generated and saved as `model_results.png` in the `data/plots` directory.
 Additionally, a text file containing the model results will be saved as `model_results.txt` in the `data` directory for further analysis.

 6. **Deactivate the `conda` environment:**